 John Olguin has inspired many of us to pursue a life of personal and professional generosity, humanity, love and commitment to protect our oceans, the world around us, and our communities.
-His story is exemplary so let’s share it with current and future generations everywhere.$500.00 donated of $12,500.00 goal
+His story is a wonderful example of perseverance and imagination so let’s share it with current and future generations everywhere.$500.00 donated of $12,500.00 goal

 We are developing drones to provide us with a unique birds-eye view of dolphins, their movement patterns, behavior and more, without disturbing them.
 And because dolphins spent most of their time below the surface, we are also developing an underwater ROV so we can expand our observations into the underwater world.
 No doubt, new discoveries lie ahead.$0.00 donated of $10,000.00 goal

 This program promotes the dialogue between scientists and the people of the communities in which they live and work.
 Hosted at Jupiter High School, it has attracted world-class speakers and an average audience of 280 people.
-No doubt, one of the most successful programs of its kind in Florida.$1,850.00 donated of $4,100.00 goal
+Now in its 13th season, this lecture series is one of the most successful programs of its kind in Florida.$1,850.00 donated of $4,100.00 goal

 Ocean of Notes Concert Series

 We created this series to celebrate the acoustic world of the seas, and to connect with the community, share what we have learned, keep everyone informed about our programs and progress, and come together for a wonderful event of live music performances that is affordable for entire families to participate.
 Your help enables us to provide comp tickets to Florida Outreach Center for the Blind and other people in need.Support our Concerts